octopus-network/octopus-appchain-registry/README.md

 * Initialize new `appchain anchor` by the metadata of the appchain.
 * Add a new full access key to the new `appchain anchor` for the `owner`.
 * Add a new access key to this contract for the new `appchain anchor`, to allow it syncing its state to this contract.
-* Save the account of new `appchain anchor` to the metadata of the appchain.
+* Store the account of new `appchain anchor` for the appchain in this contract.

 The `voting result` of all appchains with state `inQueue` will be reduced by value of `vote_result_reduction_percent`.